mbarker84/css-irl/src/pages/debugging-css-grid-part-2-what-the-fraction.md

 > If the sum of the flex factors is less than 1, they’ll take up only a corresponding fraction of the leftover space, rather than expanding to fill the entire thing.

-Because each of our tracks is 0.5fr, the sum of all our flex factors is more than 1 – 1.5 to be exact.
+Because each of our tracks is 0.5fr, the sum of all our flex factors is greater than 1 – 1.5 to be exact.
 So our column tracks expand to fill all the available space.
 However, if we sized each track at 0.2fr, say, then the sum of the flex factors will be 0.6.
 If we try this out then we can see that each item will take up the equivalent proportion of the available space.

 <iframe height="372" style="width: 100%;" scrolling="no" title="Fractions of fractions" src="//codepen.io/michellebarker/embed/BeWNQP/?height=372&theme-id=0&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/michellebarker/pen/BeWNQP/'>Fractions of fractions</a> by Michelle Barker